pcsmomo/rust-stephen/README.md

 #### Ownership

-1. Every value is 'owned' by a single variable, struct, vector, etc at a time
+1. Every value is 'owned' by a **single variable**, struct, vector, etc at a time

 2. Reassigning the value to another variable, passing it to a function, putting it into a vector, etc, moves the value.
 The old variable can't be used anymore!